Time to Teach

 Train to teach in Bradford, Greater Manchester or South Yorkshire on our pilot programme.
 With a salary from day one, it’s ideal for those who aren't fresh out of university.

-- Train in school - building your knowledge and confidence before taking on your own class
+- Train in school and build confidence before leading classes

 - Earn a salary from day one, even during the summer holidays